KiranDatta16/AtliQ_Hardware_Insights/README.md

 Contribution:
 --------------------------------------------------
 •	Fulfilled 10 ad-hoc data requests from management by executing SQL queries on the company database and built visualizations using Power BI.
-•	suggested insights to effectively communicate key findings.
+•	SUggested insights to effectively communicate key findings.
 •	Contributed to significant operational cost reductions through data-driven decision support.

 ----------------------------------------